Tropical curves, graph complexes, and top weight cohomology of M_g: Boundary complexes

 We may therefore assume that $\cD$ has simple normal crossings.
-For the remainder of the argument, we closely follow the proof for simple normal crossings divisors in algebraic varieties given in \cite[Sections~2 and 4]{boundarycx}.
-The one additional fact needed is that the cohomology of a smooth DM stack $\cY$ with projective coarse moduli space $Y$ is pure, meaning that $H^k$ has pure weight $k$, for all $k$.
-To see this, note that the natural map $\cY \to Y$ induces an isomorphism $H^*(Y;\Q) \to H^*(\mathcal{Y};\Q)$ (see \cite{Behrend04} or \cite[Theorem~4.40]{Edidin13}) and, since $Y$ is a compact K\"ahler $V$-manifold, its cohomology is pure \cite[Theorem~2.43]{PetersSteenbrink08}.
+The remainder of the argument is essentially identical to the proof for simple normal crossings divisors in algebraic varieties given in \cite[Sections~2 and 4]{boundarycx}.
+The one additional fact needed to go from varieties to DM stacks is that the cohomology of a smooth DM stack $\ocX$ with projective coarse moduli space $X$ is pure.
+To see this, note that the natural map $\ocX \to X$ induces an isomorphism $H^*(X;\Q) \to H^*(\ocX;\Q)$ (see \cite{Behrend04} or \cite[Theorem~4.40]{Edidin13}) and, since $X$ is a compact K\"ahler $V$-manifold, its cohomology is pure \cite[Theorem~2.43]{PetersSteenbrink08}.

-Let $\cD_1, \ldots, \cD_r$ be the irreducible components of $\cD$, each of which is smooth with projective coarse moduli space.
-The weight filtration on the cohomology of $\cD$ is determined by the cohomology of the components, their intersections, and the maps between them; indeed, as explained in various sources such as \cite[p.~78]{ElZein83}, \cite[Chapter~4, \S2]{KulikovKurchanov98}, and \cite{Bakhtary10}, there is a complex of $\Q$-vector spaces

-with differentials given by signed sums of restriction maps, and the cohomology of this complex gives the $j$-graded pieces of the weight filtrations on the cohomology groups of $\cD$.
-More precisely, there are natural isomorphisms

-for all $i$.
-In the special case when $j$ is zero, the complex above computes the cellular cohomology of the dual complex $\Delta(\cD)$, so we obtain natural isomorphisms